 Who was one of the first people I told?
 Cindy, of course.
 And with that, the coach was put into action.
 After gathering various information from me (previous training details, health overview, history of injuries and my goals and dreams), Cindy put together a comprehensive plan that not only included the workouts I would be completing each week, but also various thoughts on keeping my body healthy and fueled during the process.

 During that same month, a group of amazing women came together and we formed a fun group, intent on inspiring people to run their first 5k races.
 And so, Red Faced Runners was born.
-Be sure to check out our current challenge.

 Two months ago: